AlphaCrest Capital Management LLC Grows Stake in Woodward, Inc. (NASDAQ:WWD)

 AlphaCrest Capital Management LLC raised its stake in Woodward, Inc. (NASDAQ:WWD – Get Rating) by 649.6% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 13,231 shares of the technology company’s stock after acquiring an additional 11,466 shares during the period.
 AlphaCrest Capital Management LLC’s holdings in Woodward were worth $1,448,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in WWD.
-CWM LLC bought a new position in shares of Woodward during the fourth quarter valued at $26,000.
-Manchester Capital Management LLC bought a new position in shares of Woodward during the third quarter valued at $31,000.
-FSB Premier Wealth Management Inc. bought a new position in shares of Woodward during the fourth quarter valued at $71,000.
-UMB Bank N A MO bought a new position in shares of Woodward during the fourth quarter valued at $78,000.
-Finally, Lindbrook Capital LLC lifted its holdings in shares of Woodward by 7,400.0% during the fourth quarter.
-Lindbrook Capital LLC now owns 1,425 shares of the technology company’s stock valued at $156,000 after purchasing an additional 1,406 shares in the last quarter.
+Several other large investors have also made changes to their positions in WWD.
+FMR LLC lifted its holdings in shares of Woodward by 114.4% during the first quarter.
+FMR LLC now owns 540,692 shares of the technology company’s stock valued at $51,306,000 after purchasing an additional 288,545 shares in the last quarter.
+Morgan Stanley lifted its holdings in Woodward by 11.4% in the second quarter.
+Morgan Stanley now owns 67,126 shares of the technology company’s stock valued at $8,249,000 after acquiring an additional 6,896 shares during the period.
+Deutsche Bank AG lifted its holdings in Woodward by 4.1% in the third quarter.
+Deutsche Bank AG now owns 5,058 shares of the technology company’s stock valued at $573,000 after acquiring an additional 200 shares during the period.
+Swiss National Bank lifted its holdings in Woodward by 0.3% in the third quarter.
+Swiss National Bank now owns 132,400 shares of the technology company’s stock valued at $14,988,000 after acquiring an additional 400 shares during the period.
+Finally, Commerce Bank lifted its holdings in Woodward by 3.0% in the third quarter.
+Commerce Bank now owns 3,132 shares of the technology company’s stock valued at $354,000 after acquiring an additional 91 shares during the period.
 80.05% of the stock is currently owned by hedge funds and other institutional investors.

 WWD has been the topic of a number of recent research reports.
-StockNews.com initiated coverage on Woodward in a report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
 Truist Financial lowered their target price on Woodward from $143.00 to $138.00 in a report on Tuesday, May 3rd.
-Cowen lowered their target price on Woodward from $130.00 to $125.00 in a report on Tuesday, May 3rd.
-Cowen lowered their target price on Woodward from $130.00 to $125.00 in a report on Tuesday, May 3rd.
-Finally, Jefferies Financial Group increased their target price on Woodward from $130.00 to $135.00 and gave the company a “buy” rating in a report on Thursday, March 10th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, Woodward has a consensus rating of “Hold” and an average price target of $125.38.
+TheStreet downgraded Woodward from a “b” rating to a “c+” rating in a report on Monday, January 31st.
+Jefferies Financial Group increased their target price on Woodward from $130.00 to $135.00 and gave the company a “buy” rating in a report on Thursday, March 10th.
+William Blair reaffirmed an “outperform” rating on shares of Woodward in a research note on Thursday, March 10th.
+Finally, Zacks Investment Research raised Woodward from a “sell” rating to a “hold” rating and set a $115.00 price objective on the stock in a research note on Wednesday, February 2nd.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Woodward has an average rating of “Hold” and a consensus target price of $125.38.

 Woodward (NASDAQ:WWD – Get Rating) last released its earnings results on Monday, May 2nd.
 The technology company reported $0.72 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.86 by ($0.14).
 Woodward had a return on equity of 8.53% and a net margin of 7.85%.
 During the same period in the previous year, the firm posted $1.04 EPS.
-Research analysts anticipate that Woodward, Inc. will post 3.31 EPS for the current year.
+On average, research analysts predict that Woodward, Inc. will post 3.31 earnings per share for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, May 31st.
 Investors of record on Tuesday, May 17th will be given a dividend of $0.19 per share.
 This represents a $0.76 annualized dividend and a dividend yield of 0.77%.
 The ex-dividend date is Monday, May 16th.
 Woodward’s dividend payout ratio is currently 28.04%.